 The Student Counselling Centre at the University of Windsor provides free, confidential counselling to registered students as well as consultation and referral services for University of Windsor faculty and staff.

-Services are provided by Psychologists, a Clinical Therapist, a Registered Nurse, and Master's-level graduate students.
+Services are provided by Psychologists, Registered Therapists, a Registered Nurse, and Master's-level graduate students.

 University of Windsor's role in supporting students with serious ongoing mental health issues: